15joeybloom/TBD/README.md

 2. SelectPlan on Node 1
 3. AggregatePlan on Node 2
 4. SelectPlan on Node 3

+### Other features

+After we implemented aggregation, we ended up with long column names in result sets, like "count(studentid)".
+These were causing our results to display poorly, and the column headers would be offset from the data.
+We found the code in SimpleDB that handles printing the result set and improved its ability to handle longer field names.

 ### Challenges we ran into